The Bad Cops: How Minneapolis protects its worst police officers until it’s too late

 “There have been questions raised about when an incident occurs, ‘Well, Chief Rondo, how come you didn’t know about this person and this number of complaints?’ and what have you.
 We need to reevaluate that.
 We need to do it with real-time data,” Arradondo said.

-Early intervention systems aren’t new.
-They’ve been around for more than three decades, and aren’t new to the Minneapolis Police Department, which started such a system in 2009.
+So-called early intervention systems have been around for more than three decades.
+They aren’t new to the Minneapolis Police Department, either, which started such a system in 2009.